Should You Leave Water in The Dog Crate?

 The most obvious downside is the mess that can ensue by supplying water inside a confined crate.
 Excited puppies or sloppy adult dogs may tread through the bowl or spill its contents.
 This leaves you with wet dog paws and a soaked crate floor each time your dog drinks.

 Accidents also frequently occur when there is an available water source.
 Most dogs instinctively avoid soiling in their immediate area when crated without access to water.
 However, the proximity of water cues urination and makes accidents more probable.
+If you are working on manners during this stage, teaching a dog to leave it can be useful in other training situations, too.

 If your dog's crate is too small to accommodate both a water bowl and potty area, this can be problematic.
 Even well-trained adult dogs may have submissive urination issues when crated with water.